 - Students unable to take Functional Entry Level Qualifications will undertake vocational awards and certificates developing understanding of the world, independence and communication.

 - Teachers will set challenging annual targets, to aim to reach their projected Key Stage expectations.
 Students which fall behind or need additional support will be referred to our Phase Leaders and put in any necessary intervention to help keep progress on track.

-- Wilson Stuart P Steps has also a key stage target setting system built into the system which ultimately projects where a child should be, dependent on age and start point.
+- WS P Steps has also a key stage target setting system built into the system which ultimately projects where a child should be, dependent on age and start point.
 This helps teachers, students and parents understand what we expect of our students to ensure outstanding progress.